Guide to Corporate & Individual Taxation – 35 hrs CPE

 3. Recognize the importance of the installment method and §453 requirements, and specify the §453 basic terminology.

-4. Identify the variables that determine which §1038 rules apply noting distinctions among the rules, calculations, and effects of repossessions of personal property and repossessions of real property, and recognize when a bad debt deduction may be taken on a repossession.
+4. Identify the variables that determine which §1038 rules apply recognizing distinctions among the rules, calculations, and effects of repossessions of personal property and repossessions of real property, and recognize when a bad debt deduction may be taken on a repossession.

 5. Specify the tax treatment of a §1033 involuntary conversion by: